richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_ThumbnailGeneration.md

-# Data Surface: Cognitive Search, Multi-Source Index
+# Data Surface: Cognitive Search, Thumbnail Generation

 <img src="https://user-images.githubusercontent.com/44923999/226446292-5131f0ab-9d2c-45aa-80f2-20ddd0224458.png" width="1000" />

 ## Use Case
 This solution considers the following requirements:

-* "We have structured data {e.g., SQL Database} and unstructured data {e.g., CAD drawings} that want to search"
+* "We have PDF files in Azure Storage that we want to surface with Cognitive Search"
-* "We want to have a single search experience, not one for each source"
+* "We want our demonstration app to include thumbnails for the images"
-* "We are eager to embrace Azure OpenAI when it becomes available"

 ## Required Infrastructure
 This solution requires the following resources: